chaseruskin/orbit/README.md

 - Reproduce results across any environment with Orbit through its automatic handling of lockfiles and checksums

-- Overcome namespace collisions, a problem inherent to VHDL and Verilog, through a custom aglorithm that dynamically transforms conflicting design names called [_dynamic symbol transformation_](https://chaseruskin.github.io/orbit/topic/dst.html)
+- Overcome namespace collisions, a problem inherent to VHDL and Verilog/SystemVerilog, through a custom algorithm that dynamically transforms conflicting design names called [_dynamic symbol transformation_](https://chaseruskin.github.io/orbit/topic/dst.html)

 - Because of dynamic symbol transformation, multiple versions of the same design unit (or more broadly, design units given the same identifier) are allowed in the same build under [two simple constraints](https://chaseruskin.github.io/orbit/topic/dst.html#limitations)